Best Stinging Nettle for Hormones

 Why Stinging Nettle for Hormones

-Stinging Nettle is a supporting nutrient for hormones support.
+Stinging Nettle plays a supporting role in hormones.
 Nettle (Urtica dioica) is a perennial herb used traditionally for urinary tract health, seasonal allergies, and joint discomfort.
 Nettle root is primarily studied for BPH symptoms (urinary flow, nocturia) — several RCTs show improvement vs placebo.
-Nettle leaf has anti-inflammatory properties and preliminary evidence for allergic rhinitis relief.

-Research points to 300–600 mg as the effective range for stinging nettle.
+Clinical studies typically use 300–600 mg of stinging nettle.
 Nettle root extract: 300–600 mg/day for prostate/urinary support.
 Nettle leaf extract: 300–600 mg/day for allergy and anti-inflammatory use.
 Whole herb/powder doses are higher (1–3 g/day).
-Lower doses may provide some benefit, but most studies showing clear results used this range.
+Products below this range may not deliver meaningful results.

-Research supporting stinging nettle for hormones is rated as moderate.
+Stinging Nettle has moderate clinical evidence for hormones benefits.
 Several clinical trials for prostate and urinary symptoms; traditional anti-inflammatory use Learn more